-In many situations, reverse osmosis systems are necessary for purifiying water, but reverse osmosis systems happen to waste a lot of water.
+In many situations, reverse osmosis systems are necessary for purifying water, but reverse osmosis systems happen to reject a lot of water.
 Most reverse osmosis systems waste up to 3 gallons of water for every 1 gallon of water they purify.
-So what can you do?
-Here are 10 reverse osmosis waste water uses to reduce overall wastage.

 The issue with RO waste water

-The rejected water by RO has high TDS (Total Dissolved Solids) levels.
+The rejected water by reverse osmosis has high TDS (Total Dissolved Solids) levels.
 These include inorganic salts and some organic salts.
-In addition to the salts there are a lot many metallic and non metallic compounds, which are eliminated from the tap water and gets accumulated in the water which the machines drains off.
+In addition to the salts, there are many metallic and non-metallic compounds, which are eliminated from the tap water and get accumulated in the water which the machines drain off.

 These contaminants make this water undrinkable and unsafe not only for humans but for animals as well.
 And this is the reason most of the water directly gets drained and is overlooked.

-Before we look some interesting life hacks to utilise RO waste water ? remember one important common aspect for all its uses.
-The waste water is very high in minerals and salts and for its use it is always advisable to mix it with normal tap water so that the amount of mineral and salts gets balanced.
+Before we look some interesting life hacks to utilize RO waste water, remember one important common aspect for all its uses: The waste water is very high in minerals and salts and for its use it is always advisable to mix it with normal tap water so that the amount of mineral and salts gets balanced.

-1. Use reverse osmosis waste water for Mopping and Cleaning Floors
+1. Use RO waste water for mopping and cleaning floors

-Mopping floors every day is a necessity to keep the surfaces where you work of live free of dust, bacteria and infections.
-And a lot of water is utilised in mopping and cleaning surfaces.
-A rough estimation is that twice the drinking water in any family is utilised to clean and mop floors.
-You can use RO waste water for this very purpose in your houses and as well your work places.
+Mopping floors every day is a necessity to keep the surfaces where you work or live free of dust, bacteria, and infections.
+A rough estimation is that any family needs twice the drinking water for mopping and cleaning surfaces – that’s a lot.

-2. Use reverse osmosis Waste water to flush toilets
+2. Use RO waste water to flush toilets

 This is the best use for RO waste water.